colhountech/Asteroids2D/02-README.md

 # adding rocks

-In the lesson, we are going to learn some very important concetps abouot gaming.
+In the lesson, You are going to learn some very important concepts about gaming.
 We are going to learn about
 * Drawing circle, radians, and the magic number `PI`
 * Random numbers
 * While loops